SUSE Manager Proxy Deployment as a Virtual Machine - KVM

 mgrpxy status

-Five SUSE Manager Proxy containers should be present:
+Five SUSE Manager Proxy containers should be present and should be part of the proxy-pod container pod:

 • proxy-salt-broker